-The information within is accurate at the time of publication.
+Catalog Disclosure: The information within is accurate at the time of publication.
 Students are responsible for informing themselves of and satisfactorily meeting all requirements pertinent to their relationship with the University.
 Students and others who use this catalog should be aware that the information changes from time to time at the sole discretion of California Health Sciences University (CHSU) and that these changes might alter information contained in this publication.
 Any such changes may be obtained in the addendum to the catalog.
 CHSU reserves the right, at any time and without notice, to make any changes to all rules, policies, procedures and any other information that pertains to students or the institution including, but not limited to, admission, registration, tuition and fees, attendance, curriculum requirements, conduct, academic standing, candidacy and graduation.
 This catalog does not constitute a contract, or terms or conditions of contract between the student, faculty and/or staff at CHSU.
+The information herein applies to the academic year July 1, 2022 - June 30, 2023.